Kenneth732/AddressBookConstructorFunctions/README.md

 In this example, `johnDoe` and `janeSmith` are two separate instances of the `Contact` object, each with their own set of properties.

-Let me know if you have any questions or if there's anything specific you'd like to implement using the `Contact` constructor function.

 # Adding a method to the Contact Prototype